jamesmudd/jhdf/README.md

 For an example of traversing the tree inside a HDF5 file see [PrintTree.java](jhdf/src/main/java/io/jhdf/examples/PrintTree.java).
 For accessing attributes see [ReadAttribute.java](jhdf/src/main/java/io/jhdf/examples/ReadAttribute.java).

 ## Why did I start jHDF?
 Mostly it's a challenge, HDF5 is a fairly complex file format with lots of flexibility, writing a library to access it is interesting.
-Also, as a widely used file format for storing scientific, engineering, and commercial data, it seem like a good idea to be able to read HDF5 files with more than one library.
+Also, as a widely used file format for storing scientific, engineering, and commercial data, it would seem like a good idea to be able to read HDF5 files with more than one library.
 In particular JVM languages are among the most widely used so having a native HDF5 implementation seems useful.

 ## Why should I use jHDF?
 - Easy integration with JVM based projects.
 The library is available on [Maven Central](https://search.maven.org/search?q=g:%22io.jhdf%22%20AND%20a:%22jhdf%22), and [GitHub Packages](https://github.com/jamesmudd/jhdf/packages/), so using it should be as easy as adding any other dependency.
 To use the libraries supplied by the HDF Group you need to load native code, which means you need to handle this in your build, and it complicates distribution of your software on multiple platforms.